DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/report-billing/gmagpie-offline-install.md

     1. Run `helm upgrade` .

-        Before upgrading, it is recommended to replace the __global.imageRegistry__ field in the __bak.yaml__ file with the address of the image repository you are currently using.
+        Before upgrading, it is recommended to replace the __global.imageRegistry__ field in the __bak.yaml__ file with the address of the registry you are currently using.

         ```shell
         export imageRegistry={your-registry}